Does Your Period Stop When You Swim?

 Our Recommendation?
 Try Leakproof Swimwear

-How Does Leakproof Swimwear Work?
+Knix Leakproof Swimwear

 You Can Use Leakproof Swimwear on Its Own or With a Tampon or Cup

 It’s worth noting that no period product is completely leakproof (this includes tampons.)
 They all have different absorbency rates.
+We recommend using period swimwear as a backup to a menstrual cup or other menstrual product

 Let’s Address Some Common Concerns